tensaipaul/HyperledgerFabric/README.md

 1. Open Postman

-2. To display all invoices, set it to GET, type localhost:<Port>/queryAllInvoice in the address bar and click Send.
+2. To display all invoices, set it to GET, type localhost:3000/invoice the address bar and click Send.

 3. To raise an invoice, set it to POST, go to Body tab, and tick x-www-form-urlencoded